DD1979/CS-230-11604-Operating-Platforms/README.md

 CS 230 8-2 - David A. DiPesa, Journal Assignment
 -------------------------------------------------

-Our client, The Gaming Room, asked us to assist in developing a web-based game application called, “Draw It or Lose It.”
+Our client, The Gaming Room, asked us to assist in developing a web-based application called, “Draw It or Lose It.”
 Being web-based, they required their software to be fast rendering, easy-to-use and be housed in an environment that was secure, to protect their users’ data and control the level of access to the game.

 When developing documentation for this project, I think I did a good job of researching all of my requirements.
 I hunted down my requirements based on price, reliability and current trends within the online video gaming industry.
-I’m proud of the research I put into doing the design documentation and I hope that our client was also happy.
+I’m proud of the research I put into doing the design documentation and I hope that our client was also pleased.

 The design document helped in understanding the defined parameters of the code.
 We have a UML class diagram which shows us exactly what we need to do.
 Also, defining our constraints also helped by showing us the unknowns before we start to develop code.